×

 Swot Analysis of "Note on the Export of Pesticides from the United States to Developing Countries" written by Kenneth E. Goodpaster, David E. Whiteside includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Pesticides Pesticide facing as an external strategic factors.
 Some of the topics covered in Note on the Export of Pesticides from the United States to Developing Countries case study are - Strategic Management Strategies, Ethics, Globalization, Health, Social responsibility and Leadership & Managing People.

-Some of the macro environment factors that can be used to understand the Note on the Export of Pesticides from the United States to Developing Countries casestudy better are - – banking and financial system is disrupted by Bitcoin and other crypto currencies, central banks are concerned over increasing inflation, increasing energy prices, digital marketing is dominated by two big players Facebook and Google, challanges to central banks by blockchain based private currencies, increasing household debt because of falling income levels, increasing commodity prices, increasing government debt because of Covid-19 spendings, competitive advantages are harder to sustain because of technology dispersion, etc
+Some of the macro environment factors that can be used to understand the Note on the Export of Pesticides from the United States to Developing Countries casestudy better are - – wage bills are increasing, there is increasing trade war between United States & China, geopolitical disruptions, challanges to central banks by blockchain based private currencies, increasing inequality as vast percentage of new income is going to the top 1%, central banks are concerned over increasing inflation, digital marketing is dominated by two big players Facebook and Google, increasing household debt because of falling income levels, there is backlash against globalization, etc

 12 Hrs